kamogelo-r/RatesConverter/README.md

 ## Improvements

 This app is still a work in progress and could be improved by adding a repository layer that relies on SQL migrations.
-It would also be helpful to add logging, more exceptions and to restructure the architecture into a Clean Code architecture for better flow and readability.
+It would also be helpful to add logging, unit tests, more exceptions and to restructure the architecture into a Clean Code architecture for better flow and readability.
 There

 ## Getting Started